News & Events

-J – Before we depart from some of the thematic references here one of the stories as well which I think you mentioned is compressed within this, was that of the noble savage Queequeg in Moby Dick, is this right he carves designs onto a wooden coffin.
+J – before we depart from some of the thematic references here one of the stories as well which I think you mentioned is compressed within this, was that of the noble savage Queequeg in Moby Dick, is this right he sort of carves designs onto a wooden coffin.

-D – It’s my favourite coffin story and my favourite tattooing story…I think about halfway through the book Queequeg becomes very ill and it looks like he is going to die and they ask him if he would like anything and he says could they make him a death canoe, a coffin.
+D – It’s my favourite coffin story and my favourite tattooing story…I think about half way through Moby Dick Queequeg, who is the nobel savage in the book, becomes very ill and it looks like he is going to die and then he decides…when it looks like he is going to die they ask him if he would like anything and he says could you make me a death canoe and he means like a coffin.
 So the carpenter on the ship makes him a coffin, puts it next to him and Queequeg lays in it and tries it out to make sure it is the right height.
-He then goes back to his sick bed and remembers that he has some business to do back in port and decides not to die, much to the annoyance of Captain Ahab.
-In his convalescence he copies his tattoos, which were tattooed on the island that he grew up on by a prophet of his land onto the coffin.
-It’s fascinating that he doesn’t understand the tattoos but is still copying what is on his body back onto the coffin…Yates put it beautifully he said ‘you can embody truth but never know it’, incredible beautiful thing to say.
+He then goes back to his sick bed and remembers that he has some business to do back in town because his working on his project car that the last thing to do is to put dog car seat covers on it to make it outstanding.
+Much to the annoyance of Captain Ahab who sees something in that that he doesn’t know about.
+In Queequeg’s convalescence he copies his tattoos that are on his body onto the coffin, the tattoos on Queequeg’s body were tattooed on him wherever he grew up on the island that he grew up by a prophet of his land.
+I think the fascinating thing about the book is that he doesn’t know what is tattooed on his body because someone else did it and didn’t tell him why so he is copying what is on his body back onto the coffin…you see…Yates put it beautifully he said you can embody truth but never know it, incredible beautiful thing to say.

 J – Sometimes painting itself…a lot of contemporary painting is trying to strike at something very generalised.
 Let me ask you about your drawings, as I think something we should do en masse is go next door and look at your works on paper, but before we do, perhaps it is useful to say that your drawings are not studies in the conventional sense or are they?

-D – The drawings are not a study for the paintings it is a much more fluid relationship.
-Some of the drawings do turn out to be studies, because I was thinking about them at the time and some are observations and… you’ll see.
+D – Yeah definitely, the drawings are not a study for the paintings it is much more of a fluid relationship.
+Some of the drawings do turn out to be studies like this, there are some drawings that refer directly to the paintings because I was thinking about them at the time and some are observations and…yeah you’ll see.

 J – Well, before we do that does anyone have any particular questions about Dale’s work or should we all go…

 Audience Member – I would like to ask what the backgrounds mean to you?
-The stories you were telling, the myths are quite earthy and yet the backdrops are nowhere in particular.
+They are quite, the stories you were telling the myths are quite earthy and yet the backdrops are nowhere in particular.
 It doesn’t want to be rooted somehow, they are all kind of a non-space and I wanted to know what you thought about that.

 AM – I was thinking more psychological reasons, in terms of isolation.